UML-Cyber-Security/ccdc2023/Scripts/Linux/Gluster/README.md

 * Make it easier to add peers (File of IPs)
   * Sudo privlage
 * Firewall Integration Script.
+  * Two, intial one and one that limits the ingress based on Ports
+  * Logs are at /var/log/glusterfs
+  * Config in /etc/glusterfs

+## Limit Brick Ports used
+Located in glusterd.vol, min is defined by base-port and max is defined by max-port, only change max port.
+(Firewall autoconfigured to support 10 bricks).

+Default Min = 49152
+Default Max = 60999

 ## Installation and Setup